Mining Intelligence and News

 The Pomabamba vein has its own characteristics longitudinally, with a predominance of marmatite-pyrite mineralization in its northern sector and abundant pyrite in the south.
 Vertically and at depth the pyrite becomes more dominant and the marmatite subordinate.
 A remarkable aspect is that pyrite is associated or is intergrown with Ag minerals mainly to the south.
 Another aspect to note is that, at higher levels, there is a band of brown sphalerite that can be distinguished within the marmatite-pyrite association, whose longitudinal inlay had no preferential location.

-The mineralogical characteristics of the Nané vein differs from that of Pomabamba, with predominant brown sphalerite, and galena sulfosalts in smaller proportions and generally as much sphalerite and pyrite with subordinate marmatite at depth.
+The mineralogical characteristics of the Nané vein differ from that of Pomabamba, with predominant brown sphalerite, and galena sulfosalts in smaller proportions and generally as much sphalerite and pyrite with subordinate marmatite at depth.

 The Bolivar vein, which is an extension in the north direction of the Nané, presents as sphalerite (brown), sulfosalts of Pb-Sb-Ag-Sn, marmatite and pyrite, which is enriched in Ag content as a result, characteristic of its south and center sector.
 However, in the north, the pyrite becomes predominant and the sphalerite-sulfosalts subordinate.